 By focusing on producer responsibility as a means of source control, the environmental costs and responsibilities of trash are expected to decrease for consumers.
-Illegal dumping and trash hot spots are more prevalent in disadvantaged and underserved communities where trash can clog storm drains and contribute to flooding.
+Illegal dumping, ADVs, and trash hot spots are more prevalent in disadvantaged and underserved communities where clean up and removal by local municipalities may be underfunded.

-The prevalence of trash in the Estuary is closely related to stormwater runoff and water quality.
+The prevalence of trash, ADVs, and other marine debris in the Estuary is closely related to stormwater runoff, water quality, and habitat.
 Thus, this Action is closely connected with: